 Now, how many of them won you over through advertising?
 And how many did you patronise because your peers, family members, or even a mere acquaintance suggested them?
 There’s a good chance the latter constitutes a larger number — since, let’s face it — they’ve all had personal experience with these brands, which means their opinion is odds-on to be more credible and less biased.

-This survey from GlobalWebIndex indicates that word of mouth (WOM) is one of the top 5 ways customers discover new brands, ranking 4th behind Google, digital ads, and TV.
+A survey from GlobalWebIndex indicates that word-of-mouth (WOM) is one of the top 5 ways customers discover new brands, ranking 4th behind Google, digital ads, and TV.
 And even when customers discover brands through ads and TV, as much as 74% still give WOM more probative value than other sources in their purchasing decisions.

 So, what’s all the fuss about word-of-mouth marketing, and how could such an incredibly simple strategy impact your bottom line?
 Here’s the lowdown.